-Would you like detailed information about this tour?
+Would you like detailed information about this attraction?
 Don’t forget to read the Palcoyo full guide here!

 It is the newly discovered Rainbow Mountain located in the outskirts of Cusco at 4,700 meters above sea level near the town of Sicuani.
 Unlike the others, this rainbow mountain has a particular sharp shape due to wind and rain erosion.
 However, that’s what makes it stand out from the rest.